gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 Dr. Strangetest's fixture functions form a hierarchy with directories at the top and individual tests at the bottom.
-Setup functions can provide state to functions lower in the hierarchy by returning an array of items, which will be unpacked and provided as arguments to subordinate fixture functions, class constructors, and test functions.
+Setup functions can provide state to functions lower in the hierarchy by returning an array of items, which are unpacked and provided as arguments to subordinate fixture functions, class constructors, and test functions.
 These subordinate functions accept them by adding parameters to their signature.